armory/docs/content/en/armory-enterprise/feature-status/armory-enterprise-matrix/_index.md

 Or a mixture of html + markdown. ## Deployment targets has an example of what this might look like -->

-This page describes the features and capabilities that Armory supports.
-Note that although Spinnaker™ is part of Armory Enterprise, what Open Source Spinnaker supports and what Armory supports is not a one-to-one relationship.

 > For information about the system requirements to install Armory Enterprise, see {{< linkWithTitle "system-requirements" >}}.
 Previously, some of that information, such as storage requirements, was listed on this page.